-Policy C-PS-1e: Where there is a significant factual question about whether a particular development has sufficiently mitigated the potential risks from natural hazards to an acceptable level, the applicant shall provide evidence that the development would not cause damage or substantial adverse impacts on coastal resources.
-If the development is consistent with the Local Coastal Plan, and the property owner wishes to proceed in the face of a factual question regarding risks from natural hazards, the property owner shall provide indemnification to the County, insurance or other security, and a recorded notice which will protect the interests of the County and notify future purchasers of the property of the potential problem.
+Policy C-PS-1g: Where there is a significant factual question about whether a particular development has sufficiently mitigated the potential risks from natural hazards to an acceptable level, the applicant shall provide evidence that the development would not cause damage or substantial adverse impacts on coastal resources.
+If the development is consistent with the Local Coastal Plan, and the property owner wishes to proceed in the face of a factual question regarding risks from natural hazards, the property owner shall provide indemnification to the County in the form of a deed restriction, insurance or other security, and a recorded notice which will protect the interests of the County and notify future purchasers of the property of the potential problem.
+(CCC REVISED - NEW/GP2020)

-(New/GP2020)

-Policy C-PS-1f: Property owners shall be responsible for conducting their own research, and determining, and understanding the vulnerabilities and risks to their real estate investments from hazard events.
+Policy C-PS-1h: Property owners shall be responsible for conducting their own research, and determining, and understanding the vulnerabilities and risks to their real estate investments from hazard events.
 Property owners shall be encouraged to develop an emergency response plan and mitigation plan to address those hazards before emergency conditions occur, and to carry their own hazards insurance.
-In developing such plans, property owners shall be encouraged to consider the FEMA's National Flood

-Insurance Program and Community Hazard Rating System, as well as the State of California Multi-Hazard Mitigation Plan.
-(New)
+In developing such plans, property owners shall be encouraged to consider the FEMA's National Flood Insurance Program and Community Hazard Rating System, as well as the State of California Multi-Hazard Mitigation Plan.
+(NEW)

-Policy C-PS-1g: Where existing development is located in a natural hazard area and is destroyed by a hazard event, there is no inherent public obligation to allow redevelopment or rebuilding which cannot meet current health and safety Codes and standards or to compensate the owner for the loss of their investment.
-(New)
+Policy C-PS-1i: Where existing development is located in a natural hazard area and is destroyed by a hazard event, there is no inherent public obligation to allow coastal redevelopment that cannot meet current health and safety Codes and standards or to compensate the owner for the loss of their investment.
+(CCCREVISED - NEW)